superman11111111/money/README.md

 * This cost me a whole day: https://stackoverflow.com/questions/1132941/least-astonishment-and-the-mutable-default-argument

-* Fix adding a new date gives different lengths in calc()
+* Fix when loading tmp/ some portfolios are getting added multiple times to self.dfs

 ### Step 1 (S1): Get Portfolio